Doxense/foundationdb-dotnet-client/README.md

     // note: production code should use "db.ReadAsync(..., cancel)" instead. using (var trans = db.BeginReadOnlyTransaction(cancel))
     {
-        // Read ("Test", "Hello", ) as a string
+        // Read ({Test}, "Hello", ) as a string
         Slice value = await trans.GetAsync(location.Keys.Encode("Hello"));
         Console.WriteLine(value.ToUnicode()); // -> World

-        // Read ("Test", "Count", ) as an int value = await trans.GetAsync(location.Keys.Encode("Count"));
+        // Read ({Test}, "Count", ) as an int value = await trans.GetAsync(location.Keys.Encode("Count"));
         Console.WriteLine(value.ToInt32()); // -> 42

+        // Reading keys that do not exist will return 'Slice.Nil',
-        // missing keys give a result of Slice.Nil, which is the equivalent
-        // of "key not found".
-        value = await trans.GetAsync(location.Keys.Encode("NotFound"));
+		// which is the equivalent of "key not found". value = await trans.GetAsync(location.Keys.Encode("NotFound"));
         Console.WriteLine(value.HasValue); // -> false
         Console.WriteLine(value == Slice.Nil); // -> true
-        // note: there is also Slice.Empty that is returned for existing keys
+        // note: there is also 'Slice.Empty' that is returned for existing keys,
-        // with no value (used frequently for indexes)
+        // but with an empty value (frequently used by indexes)

-        // this transaction does'nt write aynthing, which means that
+        // this transaction doesn't write aynthing, which means that
-        // we don't have to commit anything.
+        // we don't have to commit.
     }

     // Let's make something a little more useful, like a very simple